 In October, a religious festival that is characterized by vegan food takes place.
 You’ll see that the street food stalls are decorated with yellow flags with red letters.
 This is an indicator of vegan food (and it’s very yummy).

 Here are three recommendations, and in this link you can read tips for traveling vegan.

 - Try to stay at hotels that are known for their vegan and vegetarian dishes.
 This is the best option and the most practical if you don’t want to have to worry about finding restaurants with vegan options.

-- Before taking a tour, always mention that you are vegan or vegetarian, so they can adapt the food.
+- Before going on a tour that includes a meal, always mention that you are vegan or vegetarian, so they can adapt the food.